Not Letting His Disease Define Him

 Bringing Others on the Journey

-There still are challenges.
-Following the trip to Washington D.C., a teacher told John that he couldn’t lead a class project because he “couldn’t even take care of himself.”
-I never want him to hear that again.
-I worked with the school to implement a plan that educates the staff on FAOD, how it can affect John, and the importance of keeping him hydrated and fed; the nurse’s office keeps Gatorade, applesauce and pudding available for him at all times.
+I worked with the school to implement a plan that educates the staff on LC-FAOD, how it can affect John, and the importance of keeping him hydrated and fed; the nurse’s office keeps Gatorade, applesauce, and pudding available for him at all times.

 Forging His Own Future